-By the end of the Nara Period (710-794) incense had become popular amongst courtiers.
+By the end of the Nara Period (710-794 CE), incense had become popular amongst courtiers and Japanese aristocracy.
 They were inspired by the use of incense during Buddhist rituals and began using it to perfume and cleanse their homes.
-Furthermore they began to also use the incense to perfume their hair and clothes, as this was a sign of refinement and good taste.
-The incense used was not one that most people would recognize today.
-Instead of the sticks and cones today’s users are accustomed to, this incense was made by kneading the materials into balls.
+Upper class Japanese people also began to also use the incense to perfume their hair and clothes, as this was a sign of refinement and good taste.
+The incense used was not one that most people would recognize today; instead of the sticks and cones today’s users are accustomed to, this incense was made by kneading the raw materials into balls.

-During the Heian Period (794-1185) the use of incense grew in popularity.
-In the Japanese epic: The Tale of Genji, we learn more about how incense was used and packaged.
-Large lacquer boxes were used to carry the incense and its supplies.
-There would be one outer box that contained several smaller boxes.
-In these smaller boxes there would be the raw incense materials (Aloe, clove, sandalwood, deer musk, amber, and herbs), in addition to small spatulas in order to properly mix the materials.
+During the Heian Period (794-1185 CE), the use of incense grew in popularity.
+In the Japanese epic The Tale of Genji, we learn more about how incense was used and packaged.
+Most often, a large lacquer box was used to carry the incense and its supplies.
+There would be one outer box that contained several smaller boxes, each of which would hold the raw incense materials (aloe, clove, sandalwood, deer musk, amber, and herbs), in addition to small spatulas used to properly mix the materials.

-After the establishment of the Kamakura Shogunate in the 12th century, a new approach to Buddhism from Buddhism was introduced.
-The new Zen Buddhism heavily favored the use of incense in its practice.
-This led to less formal incense gatherings in which guests took turns enjoying 10 different incenses.
-These “incense games” were particularly popular amongst aristocratic warriors.
-The type of incense used was wood, not the kneaded incense that had been used prior.
+After the establishment of the Kamakura Shogunate in the 12th century CE, a new approach to Buddhism was introduced and the religion was popularized across Japan.
+This “New Buddhism” heavily favored the use of incense in its practice.
+This increased popularity of incense burning led to more informal incense gatherings, in which guests took turns enjoying 10 different incenses.
+These “incense games” were particularly popular amongst aristocratic warriors, where they would use wood incense sticks more akin to what we use today, rather than the aforementioned rolled incense.

-During the Edo Period (1615-1868) the Kōdō 香道 “Way of Incense” was introduced.
-Much like the Japanese Tea Ceremony it described the conduct in which to appreciate incense in Japanese society.
-The Kōdō is considered to be one of three classical Japanese books on refinement.
-Approximately halfway through the Edo Period wealthy merchants began to be able to buy incense allowing for the popular “incense games” to become even more widespread.
+Approximately halfway through the Edo Period, wealthy merchants began to buy incense allowing for the popular “incense games” to become even more widespread.
 Incense became a staple of society and was included in art, poetry, and fashion.
 Incense games were depicted in wood block prints, and the use of incense imagery became increasingly popular on decorative crests and kimonos.
-More incense utensils were introduced.
-Incense burners (kōro) for perfuming hair, rooms, clothes along with several different types of boxes to store the incense wood.
+More incense tools were introduced, such as Japanese incense burners (kōro) and incense holders for perfuming hair, rooms, and clothes, along with several different types of boxes to store the incense wood.